OSGeo/OSGeoLive-doc/en/quickstart/openjump_quickstart.rst

 an ESRI shapefile.
 Look for a file with the .shp extension (e.g. on the LiveDVD under `/home/user/data/natural_earth2/ne_10m_admin_0_countries.shp`).
 Select the file and click the [Finish] button on the dialog.
-After a few moments, you will be able to see the data from your shapefile in the Layer View.
+After a few moments, you will be able to see the data from your shapefile in the Map View.
 You will also see a new layer created for your data in the Layer List.
 The name of the layer will match the name of the shapefile.